3rd-party-integrations/github-team-sync/README.md

 - `https://www.googleapis.com/auth/admin.directory.group.member.readonly`
 - `https://www.googleapis.com/auth/admin.directory.user.readonly`

-You must provide a Google Workspace Admin account for the service account to impersonate.
+You must provide a Google Workspace account for the service account to impersonate with API permissions greater or equal to the scopes above.

 ## Getting Started
 To get started, ensure that you are using **Python 3.9** (or update your `Pipfile` to the version you're running, 3.4+).
 The following additional libraries are required: